Rambo Amadeus: 1980s

 In 1988, he dropped into the music scene out of nowhere with his debut album O tugo jesenja.
 His sound was a seemingly coarse blend of folkish ululations and opera, further mixed in with humorous lyrics and classic guitar riffs.
 Since very few people had prior knowledge of him, Rambo was delighted in creating confusion by introducing himself as Nagib Fazlić Nagon, a mine shaft operator who saved up enough money to record an album.
 He also jokingly referred to his own musical style as turbo folk, long before this term would begin to be applied to an actual musical style, which critics refer to with a grave social connotation and came to symbolise the moral and cultural decline throughout the Balkans during the wars of the 1990s.

 Producer Saša Habić gave Rambo the opportunity to sign for the state television's record company PGP RTB (Rambo later wrote an anecdotal tribute to that event, in the hit song "Balkan Boy").
 Habić also played the synthesiser on this album, from which a track named "Vanzemaljac" (Extraterrestrial) continues to be popular to this day.
-The record's sales weren't particularly high, but Rambo created enough of a buzz to remain active on the scene.
+The record's sales were not particularly high, but Rambo created enough of a buzz to remain active on the scene.

 His next album Hoćemo gusle was released in 1989 and gave a small taste of Rambo's future musical direction – overt political satire.
 The track "Amerika i Engleska (biće zemlja proleterska)" was originally supposed to be named "Kataklizma komunizma" (Cataclysm of Communism) but local authorities did not allow it.
 The album title pokes fun at a bizarre event from the 1989 protests in Montenegro that eventually grew into the anti-bureaucratic revolution that swept Milo Đukanović, Momir Bulatović, and Svetozar Marović into power.
 Protesters were heard chanting "Hoćemo Ruse" ("We want the Russians"), but when the authorities and state-controlled media criticized them for it, many quickly began backpedaling by claiming they actually chanted "Hoćemo gusle" ("We want gusle").

 Other songs like "Glupi hit" and the aforementioned "Balkan boy" would also become considerable hits.
 Rambo even received solid critical acclaim for chances he took in "Samit u buregdžinici Laibach".
 On that track, he created a catchy hybrid by mixing the unique sound of Laibach with lyrics borrowed from the poetry of Laza Kostić and Desanka Maksimović, as well as from folk kafana standard "Čaše lomim" mixing with his own humorous lyrics.
-The album sleeve lists the lyrics of a song that wasn't actually recorded, and explains that "it was dropped at the last moment because there was no room for it," but gives assurances that it would appear on the next album.
-Since the song in question, named "Pegepe ertebe," was all about taking shots at Rambo's label PGP RTB, but however, it didn't appear on the next or any other album.
+The album sleeve lists the lyrics of a song that was not actually recorded, and explains that "it was dropped at the last moment because there was no room for it," but gives assurances that it would appear on the next album.
+Since the song in question, named "Pegepe ertebe," was all about taking shots at Rambo's label PGP RTB, but however, it did nkt appear on the next or any other album.